 The power of the mind to affect the body is absolutely clear.
 You may not be able to control the stresses in your life, but you can take action to dial down your responses to stressful events, and learn to counterbalance stress.

 Behavioral therapies.
-Mindfulness, meditation and relaxation techniques such as biofeedback can have amazing results to calm down the brain and generate significant results in managing stress, and with no side effects.
+Mindfulness, meditation and relaxation techniques such as biofeedback can have amazing results to calm down the brain and manage stress, and with no side effects.
 Some studies show combining some of these can be particularly effective.
 Talk therapy can also be excellent to help pinpoint triggers in your emotional life, understand why they hold power over your well-being, and help you develop long term coping skills to mitigate the fallout.

 Exercise.
 Yoga, running, tennis, cycling or any of your favorite physical activities can help unwind the aggravated mind.
 Exercise can unlock clenched muscles, relax neck, shoulder, and hip muscles, and generate “feel-good” signals in the brain and body.
 Make sure to give yourself time to warm up and cool down in addition to the time you spend actively exercising.